-It has been estimated that the United States sees 1.14 million new cases of gonorrhea every year.
-About half of those are from sexually active youths between the age of 15 to 24.
+It has been estimated that the United States sees about 550,000 new cases of gonorrhea every year.
+About 90% of those are from sexually active people between the age of 15 to 44.

-This bacteria survives on mucous membranes that are moist, soft tissues not covered by the outer layer of skin.
+This bacteria survives on mucous membranes that are moist, soft tissues not covered by skin.
 Thus, this infection can be found inside the vagina, cervix, uterus, fallopian tubes, urethra, rectum, as well as the lining of the eyes, mouth or throat.

 Read: Is Gonorrhea Curable?